 Last summer bug bites were an itchy, somewhat painful annoyance.
 This year they’re a legit threat to your health.
 In 2016, Zika has been all over the news, and Lyme disease–carrying ticks have been found all over the U.S.—not just in the northeast, where they’re usually a danger.
 Skip the 100 percent DEET formula (if it can melt plastic, it’s probably not wise to spray all over your bod), and even the questionable 30 to 60 percent DEET sprays and opt for an all-natural bug spray.
 All Terrain’s is made with six pest-repellent oils that smell delightful, and it’s also 100 percent effective for two hours.

-A health coach and nutritionist recommending beef jerky?
+A health coach and nutritionist recommending jerky?
 OK, hear me out—this is not the same as that preservative-filled stuff at your local gas station, which is coated with artificial flavors and feels like cardboard (no wonder it never goes bad!).
-Krave is totally different—it’s marinated for 48 hours, baked, and finished with gluten-free, all-natural seasonings.
-And with 8 grams of protein per serving, it’ll keep you and the kids full on the trail.
+EPIC is different—it's made with grass-fed beef liver and beef, sea salt, black pepper, celery powder, and onion powder.
+Each bite is tender, easy to chew, and surprisingly non-sticky.
 Have vegans in the group?
 Watch the vid to see my favorite plant-based snack!

 Whether you pack waters, coconut waters, or all-natural sports drinks, staying hydrated is the key to staying happy and healthy out on the trail.
 You’ll definitely need to replenish the body’s electrolyte stores and fluids to stave off dehydration after a few hours of sweating.
 Coconut water is a great option because it’s high in potassium, sodium, magnesium, calcium, and phosphorous—all essential electrolytes that your body craves during exercise.